-January Determine achievement of corporate and individual performance for CTI for the previous year Determine achievement of performance for the PSUs that vest in the current year based on the applicable performance period Approve corporate performance objectives for the CTI for the current year Approve performance goals for PSUs granted in the current year Review individual target compensation levels and approve base salary, target under the CTI and long-term incentives for the current year Conduct risk assessment of compensation programs Review scope of activity of Compensation Consultant and approve fees for the current year Review executive compensation disclosure • Review the corporate goals and objectives relevant to CEO compensation and evaluate CEO performance in light of the financial and business goals and objectives approved by the Board for the previous year Review and approve total compensation package for CEO for the current year, including stress-test of performance-based compensation April Annual compensation policy review and pension plan review Assess performance of Compensation Consultant July Review and consider shareholder feedback from say-on-pay vote Review trends and "hot topics" in compensation governance Review and approve Comparator Group for the following year Review talent management strategy and succession plans Conduct pay-for-performance alignment review October Review market benchmark reports for the CEO and other NEOs Review preliminary achievement against performance targets and evaluate interim performance relative to corporate goals and objectives for the current year Conduct risk assessment of compensation programs December Review updated preliminary achievement against performance targets and evaluate interim performance relative to corporate goals and objectives for the current year Review preliminary compensation recommendations and performance objectives for the following year Preliminary evaluation of individual performance relative to objectives
+January • Determine achievement of corporate and individual performance for CTI for the previous year • Determine achievement of performance for the PSUs that vest in the current year based on the applicable performance period Approve corporate performance objectives for the CTI for the current year Approve performance goals for PSUs granted in the current year • Review individual target compensation levels and approve base salary, target under the CTI and long-term incentives for the current year Conduct risk assessment of compensation programs Review scope of activity of Compensation Consultant and approve fees for the current year Review executive compensation disclosure • Review the corporate goals and objectives relevant to CEO compensation and evaluate CEO performance in light of the financial and business goals and objectives approved by the Board for the previous year • Review and approve total compensation package for CEO for the current year, including stress-test of performance-based compensation April Annual compensation policy review and pension plan reviewAssess performance of Compensation Consultant July • Review and consider shareholder feedback from say-on-pay vote • Review trends and "hot topics" in compensation governance • Review and approve Comparator Group for the following year Review talent management strategy and succession plansConduct pay-for-performance alignment review October Review market benchmark reports for the CEO and other NEOs Review preliminary achievement against performance targets and evaluate interim performance relative to corporate goals and objectives for the current year Conduct risk assessment of compensation programs December Review updated preliminary achievement against performance targets and evaluate interim performance relative to corporate goals and objectives for the current year Review preliminary compensation recommendations and performance objectives for the following year Preliminary evaluation of individual performance relative to objectives

 At the July meeting, the HRCC, based on recommendations from the Compensation Consultant, approves the Comparator Group that will be used for the compensation review for the following year.
 At the October meeting, the Compensation Consultant presents a competitive analysis of the total compensation for each of the NEOs, including the CEO, with reference to the established Comparator Group as well as other competitive market data.
 Using this analysis, the CEO develops base salary and equity-based incentive recommendations for the NEOs which are then reviewed with the Compensation Consultant.
 The CEO's compensation is determined by the HRCC in consultation with the Compensation Consultant with input from the Corporation's chief human resources executive.
 At the December meeting, preliminary compensation proposals for the CEO and the other NEOs for the following year are reviewed, including base salary recommendations and the value and mix of their equity-based incentives.
-By reviewing the compensation proposals in advance, the HRCC is afforded sufficient time to discuss and provide input regarding proposed compensation changes prior to the January meeting at which time the HRCC approves the compensation proposals, revised as necessary or appropriate, based on input are reviewed and may be taken into consideration when making decisions related to equity-based compensation.
+By reviewing the compensation proposals in advance, the HRCC is afforded sufficient time to discuss and provide input regarding proposed compensation changes prior to the January meeting at which time the HRCC approves the compensation proposals, revised as necessary or appropriate, based on input provided at the December meeting.
+In January, the HRCC reviews the corporate goals and objectives relevant to compensation of the CEO as approved by the Board.
+Previous grants of equity-based awards and their current retention value are reviewed and may be taken into consideration when making decisions related to equity-based compensation.
 The HRCC also considers the potential value of the total compensation package for the CEO, which is stress-tested at different levels of performance and different stock prices to ensure that there is an appropriate link between pay and performance, taking into consideration the range of potential total compensation.
 The CEO and the NEOs are not present at the HRCC meetings when their respective compensation is discussed.